Skip to content

 The public version stays narrow: one energy input, one petrochemical proxy, and one crude anchor.

-Regime Scorecard
+Regime scorecard

 All scored events56.8%